emaicus/Rangers-and-Ruffians/male_races.md

 #### Abilities:
 ##### Combat Abilities:
   * **Last Stand**: When your health is below 20%, you can make two moves in a row.
   * **Strength of Men**: You have basic healing abilities.
-You may take a turn to heal a party member for d10 health.
+Once after each rest, you may heal a party member for 1d10 health.
-  * **Rally**: Once per rest, you may use an aura which gives all of your allies a d8 inspiration dice.
+  * **Rally**: Once per rest, you may use an aura which gives all of your allies a 1d8 inspiration dice.
   * **Tactics**: Once every 3 turns, you can spend one turn to score a guaranteed critical hit.